Auto Node Feature

 Automatically start a site to be tested:

-AUTO_SITE_CONFIG=config/simulator/tlc.yaml bundle exec rspec spec/site/core
+SITE_CONFIG=config/gem_tlc.yaml AUTO_SITE_CONFIG=config/simulator/tlc.yaml bundle exec rsmp-validator test/site/core

 Or automatically start a supervisor to be tested:

-AUTO_SUPERVISOR_CONFIG=config/simulator/supervisor.yaml bundle exec rspec spec/supervisor
+SUPERVISOR_CONFIG=config/gem_supervisor.yaml AUTO_SUPERVISOR_CONFIG=config/simulator/supervisor.yaml bundle exec rsmp-validator test/supervisor

 Configurations